 Brother of Isabella, husband of Catherine, father of Cathy.
 Sweet, loving, and kind, Edgar is the picture of a country gentleman; he is very handsome and dotes upon both wife and daughter.
 He initially appears fragile, but, in fact, he is quite strong in a quiet, introspective way.
 He's not pure goodness, however: he despises Heathcliff and can be unforgiving.

 The Wuthering Heights quotes below are all either spoken by Edgar Linton or refer to Edgar Linton.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of Wuthering Heights published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of Wuthering Heights published in 2009.).

 Chapter 3 Quotes

 The ledge, where I placed my candle, had a few mildewed books piled up in one corner; and it was covered with writing scratched on the paint.
 This writing, however, was nothing but a name repeated in all kinds of characters, large and small—Catherine Earnshaw, here and there varied to Catherine Heathcliff, and then again to Catherine Linton.

 Doubtless Catherine marked the difference between her friends, as one came in and the other went out.
 The contrast resembled what you see in exchanging a bleak, hilly, coal country for a beautiful fertile valley; and his voice and greeting were as opposite as his aspect.